MultiverseLearningProducts/swe/src/mod2/wk2/day2.md

 - Consider the user experience (UX) here.
 Errors should be subtle(ish) but clear; nobody likes a jarring alert box popup!

-- Errors should tell the user what the problem is.
-Generic messages are a UX no-no
+- Errors shouldn't be vague and should tell the user what the problem is

 You need to validate so that: